stuart-knock/myth2kodi/doc/key_differences_to_mythicalLibrarian.md

 as the final task of the exit_job() (formerly RunJob()) function.

 ## Refactoring
-A large number of functions and variables have been renamed to improve conformance with standard practices for bash scripts.
+A large number of functions and variables have been renamed to improve consistency and conformance with standard practices for bash scripts.
 A considerable number of new functions have been added.
-A large number of minor bugs were fixed along the way (of course, the extent of the changes probably means new ones have been introduced too... ).
+A large number of minor bugs were fixed along the way (of course, the extent of the changes probably means new ones have been introduced too...).